 Phosphatase activity can be measured using a phosphatase assay.
 CN, calmodulin, FK506, and FKBP are incubated together, and the phosphatase activity is measured at various concentrations of FKBP.
-Kinetic analysis of FKBP12 concentration-dependent phosphatase activity and calculation of Ki inhibition of CN by the FKBP12-FK506 complex are conducted.
+Kinetic analysis of FKBP12 concentration-dependent phosphatase activity and calculation of the CN inhibition constant K_i by the FKBP12-FK506 complex are conducted.
 (Bram et al. 1993).
-Phosphatase activity of CN in the presence of cyclosporin A (CsA) and cyclophilin can also be determined in the manner described above.
+Phosphatase activity of CN in the presence of cyclosporin A (CsA), gossypol or dibefurin can also be determined in a similar manner (Sieber et al. 2009).